sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

     FROM
       `bigquery-public-data.san_francisco.bikeshare_trips`'
 ```
+  * Answer:
 | NumBikes |
 | -------- |
 |      700 |

-2. New Query (Run using bq and pste your SQL query and answer the question in a sentence, using properly formatted markdown):

-  * How many trips are in the morning vs in the afternoon?
+- How many trips are in the morning vs in the afternoon?
+  * SQL query:
 ```sql
 bq query --use_legacy_sql=false '
     SELECT